hrutkowski/hrutkowski/README.md

 * C++ 👑

-## Other languages
+## Other known languages
-I also have some experience with languages:
+I also have some experience with:
 * C
 * C#
 * Python 🐍